-How to mitigate risk & avoid fraud in the PPE market
+How to mitigate risk and avoid fraud in the PPE market

 The current situation:

 In this day and age, the importance of PPE has become paramount in our everyday lives, right down to a simple trip to the bank, the shops, or a ride on public transport.

 In early August it was mandated for everyone in the state of Victoria to wear a face covering whenever they left home, unless a specific exemption applied.
 New South Wales in turn has been issued a strong recommendation to consider wearing a face mask in situations where physical distancing is not possible.
 The need for quality PPE is all the more essential for our front line health workers to whom we are all indebted to.
 It is very concerning that healthcare workers felt obliged to escalate their concerns about inadequate equipment by signing a petition, calling on an upgrade of national mask guidelines.